DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SL-Elements-tab.md

 ### Order the Selected Parameters

-Use the arrows above the Selected Parameters table, to order the parameters to export.
+Use the arrows above the Selected Parameters table, to sort the parameters to be exported.

 ![SheetLink order the selected parameters](../../assets\images\SheetLink\SH-El-OrderParam.gif)
 <sub>Note: the version on the image may not reflect the [latest version of SheetLink](https://diroots.com/revit-plugins/revit-to-excel-sheetlink/).</sub>